Risk-taking is personal. Everyone has his threshold.

 First, I ran my numbers to include a minimum amount of “rent” for the apartment I was occupying.
 That gave me a buffer in my personal budget.

-The vacancy rate during the short time I owned the building was practically zero.
+Turned out, the vacancy rate during the short time I owned the building was practically zero.
 By the time I sold, the cash flow had reached the point where I was no longer paying rent.
+I was living free.

 My 5% Rule